JAXA: Supersonic aircraft development

 Besides the H-IIA/B and Epsilon rockets, JAXA is also developing technology for a next-generation supersonic transport that could become the commercial replacement for the Concorde.
 The design goal of the project (working name Next Generation Supersonic Transport) is to develop a jet that can carry 300 passengers at Mach 2.
 A subscale model of the jet underwent aerodynamic testing in September and October 2005 in Australia.

 In 2015, JAXA performed tests aimed at reducing the effects of supersonic flight under the D-SEND program.
 The economic success of such a project is still unclear, and as a consequence the project has been met with limited interest from Japanese aerospace companies like Mitsubishi Heavy Industries so far.

 Reusable launch vehicles

 Until 2003, JAXA (ISAS) conducted research on a reusable launch vehicle under the Reusable Vehicle Testing (RVT) project.

-Other space agencies in Japan
+Organization

-Japan Space Systems (J-spacesystems) is a separate space agency.
+JAXA is composed of the following organizations: